Salient ImageNet: How to discover spurious features in Deep Learning?: The Salient Imagenet dataset

 The dataset contains $52,521$ images with around $226$ images per class on average.
-From the MTurk study (Section \ref{sec:mturk_discover}), $160$ features were discovered to be spurious and $1,000$ to be causal for the relevant classes.
-We visualize $80$ spurious features in Appendix Section \ref{sec:examples_spurious_appendix}.
+From the MTurk study (Section \ref{sec:mturk_discover}), $160$ features were discovered to be spurious and $1,000$ to be core for relevant classes.
+We visualize several spurious features ($59$ total) in Appendix \ref{sec:examples_spurious_appendix}.
 Examples of background and foreground spurious features are in Appendix \ref{sec:background_spurious_appendix} and \ref{sec:foreground_spurious_appendix}, respectively.
-For $93$ classes, we discover at least one spurious feature (the number of images per class shown in Figure \ref{subfig:hist_causal_imagenet}).
-We show a histogram of the number of classes vs. the number of spurious features in Figure \ref{subfig:numclasses_numspurious}.
-For $3$ classes (namely space bar, miniskirt and seatbelt) all the $5$ features were found to be spurious.
-This finding suggests that in safety critical applications such as biomedical imaging and autonomous driving, it can be unsafe to just use the test accuracy to assess the model performance because the model may be highly accurate on the benchmark for \emph{all the wrong reasons} (such as seatbelt, Appendix \ref{sec:seatbelt_appendix}).
-We plot the histogram of the number of classes with spurious feature at rank $k$ (from $1$ to $5$) in Figure \ref{subfig:rankwise_number}.
+For $93$ classes, we discover at least one spurious feature (the number of images per class shown in Fig. \ref{subfig:hist_causal_imagenet}).
+We show a histogram of the number of classes vs. the number of spurious features in Fig. \ref{subfig:numclasses_numspurious}.
+For $3$ classes (namely space bar, miniskirt and seatbelt) all $5$ features were found to be spurious.
+This finding suggests that in safety critical applications, it can be unsafe to just use the test accuracy to assess the model performance because the model may be highly accurate on the benchmark for \emph{all the wrong reasons}.
+We plot the histogram of the number of classes with spurious feature at rank $k$ (from $1$ to $5$) in Fig. \ref{subfig:rankwise_number}.
 We discover that across all feature ranks, a significant number of spurious features are discovered (minimum $19$) and a larger number of spurious features are discovered at higher feature ranks ($4$ and $5$).
 This suggests that inspecting a larger number of features per class (i.e., $> 5$) may be necessary for a more thorough analysis of spurious features.
-In Figure \ref{subfig:confusion_matrix}, we show the number of shared spurious features between different classes (diagonal is zeroed out for brevity).
-By visualizing common neural features, we diagnose that legs are a confusing visual attribute between maillot and miniskirt (Appendix \ref{subsec:feature_1535_confusion}); tree branches for titi, junco (Appendix \ref{subsec:feature_1535_confusion}); food for spatula, plate, icecream (Appendix \ref{subsec:feature_2025_confusion}); water for maillot, sandbar, seashore (Appendix \ref{subsec:feature_491_confusion}).
+In Fig. \ref{subfig:confusion_matrix}, we show the number of shared spurious features between different classes (diagonal is zeroed out for brevity).
+By visualizing common neural features, we diagnose that tree branches are a confusing visual attribute between titi and junco (Appendix \ref{subsec:feature_1541_confusion}); food between plate and icecream (Appendix \ref{subsec:feature_2025_confusion}).